-(See bottom of article for full list of feature permissions)
+(See appendix for full list of feature permissions)

 Analysis permissions control which analyses, metrics, and data fields a role can access.
 This ensures users can only see the reporting that they are allowed to see.
 For example, a department leader may only be allowed to view reporting for employees within their department.
 These controls will be custom based on your list of analyses and data fields.

 Each row of an analysis permission denotes the type of report that role can access.
 A selection of Any means that any field from the list will be allowed.
 A selection of specific fields means that only those fields are only allowed (if multiple fields are selected, then only the combination of those fields will be allowed).
 The Analysis and Segments are always required.
 The Filter and Breakdown are optional.
 If no Filter or Breakdown is selected, then they are not allowed.
 You can add as many rows as you’d like, and these will serve as individual permissions that allow the specific analysis access you specified.

 Any role can be previewed prior to being saved.
 After configuring a role within the role creation interface, select the Preview button at the top right.
 A new window will open and will display the Dandi interface as if you were assigned that role.
 You’ll see a Role Preview banner at the bottom of the page.
 You can continue to edit your role and launch new previews until you are satisfied with the role configuration.

 Users can be assigned roles on the Admin -> Users (you’ll need both Users and Roles permissions) page.
 You can assign multiple roles per user.
 The permissions are cumulative, so multiple roles will provide access based on the combined permissions of all the roles.